Orange-Bouygues talks revive French telecoms merger debate

 Bouygues executives said during a presentation of the group's first-quarter results on Thursday that it was working on further restructuring at its telecoms unit and exploring potential tie-ups in the industry but its focus was on keeping it as an independent business.

-"Bouygues Telecom's priority today is to adapt to the evolution of the market, and to pursue and finalise its standalone strategy," Bouygues' chief financial officer Philippe Marien said in a conference call.
+"Bouygues Telecom's priority today is to adapt to the evolution of the market, and to pursue and finalize its standalone strategy," Bouygues' chief financial officer Philippe Marien said in a conference call.

 "Afterwards, all scenarios are on the table ...
 All telecom operators ... are considering all possibilities and all opportunities ...
 Today, we are very focused on putting in place our standalone plan."